How the Poll Tracker works

 For example, if the high projected vote for a party in a given region is five per cent higher than the average projection, then the projected vote for the party in each riding in that region is increased by a factor of 1.05.
 If the projected high result for a party in a riding is greater than the projected low result for the party expected to win the seat, the seat is then considered winnable for the trailing party.

-The low-to-high projected range thus reflects all of the seats a party could potentially win or lose at the 80 per cent confidence interval — 80 per cent of polling errors should be taken into account in this seat projection range.
+The seat projection ranges represent all the seats a party could win at the 95 per cent confidence interval — 95 per cent of polling errors should be taken into account in this seat projection range.
+Seat projections in the tracking chart show the range of seats each party could win at the 68 per cent confidence interval.

-Based on how the seat projection ranges overlap, 10,000 simulations are run to determine the number of cases in which each party can win a minority or majority government.
-These results reflect the probability that, taking into account past polling errors and if the vote were held today, a party would win the election.
+Based on how the seat projection ranges overlap, 10,000 simulations are run to determine the number of cases in which each party can win a majority government or, in the event that no party wins a majority, a plurality of seats.
+These probability estimates take into account the potential for errors in both the polls and the seat projections to show the likelihood of a specific outcome of an election held on the day of the projection.

 To put probability into practical context, a party with a 25 per cent probability of winning has as much of a chance of winning the election as someone does of flipping a coin twice and getting "heads" both times.
 Unlikely — but still very possible.